 A 2-week motorcycle tour of Rajasthan which takes you all the to the western most corner of the state and right to the edge of The Thar Desert and to the “living fort” city of Jaisalmer.
 Besides the capital city of Jaipur and Jodhpur, the itinerary covers some wonderful small towns & villages as you meander through this “melting pot” of India’s history & culture.
 All our tours finish with a visit to the magnificent Taj Mahal !

-Another 2-week itinerary of Rajasthan which touches both the North as well as South of the state.
+Another 2-week itinerary of Rajasthan which touches both the North & South of the state.

-From Bikaner on the north Western corner to the beautiful lake city of Udaipur, it has a bit of both “marwar” and “mewar” regions of this “Kingdom” state of India (not leaving out Jaipur & Jodhpur).
+From Nawalgarh in the north Western region to the beautiful lake city of Udaipur, it has a bit of both “marwar” and “mewar” regions of this “Kingdom” state of India (not leaving out Jaipur & Jodhpur).
 Experienced best from the saddle of your Royal Enfield.
 Finish the tour with a visit to the magnificent Taj Mahal !

 - Driver’s license*